sameraoudi/adversarial-evaluation-ai-ids/README.md

 # Adversarial-Robustness-Evaluation-of-AI-IDS
-**Security Testing of AI-Based Intrusion Detection Systems Using Automated Adversarial Traffic Generation** A modular, reproducible, research-grade framework for evaluating adversarial robustness of AI-based intrusion detection systems using CICIDS2017 and CICIDS2018 datasets.
+**Evaluating Adversarial Robustness of AI Intrusion Detection Systems Using Automated Traffic Generation** A modular, reproducible, research-grade framework for evaluating adversarial robustness of AI-based intrusion detection systems using CICIDS2017 and CICIDS2018 datasets.

 **Overview**